Jon Hamm: Public image

 Internationally considered to be a sex symbol, Hamm was named one of Salons Sexiest Men Living in 2007 and one of Peoples Sexiest Men Alive in 2008.
 Entertainment Weekly named him one of their Entertainers of the Year in both 2008 and 2010.
 Hamm also won GQs "International Man" award in September 2010.

+In 2025, the scene of Jon Hamm (Andrew "Coop" Cooper) dancing to the Turn the Lights Off cover by Kato (DJ) in Your Friends & Neighbors became a meme on TikTok and other social platforms.

 Acting credits and accolades

 Hamm has won an Emmy, two Golden Globes, and two Screen Actors Guild Awards, among others.

 Commercials and endorsements

 In 2010, Mercedes-Benz hired Hamm (replacing actor Richard Thomas) as the new voiceover of their commercials, beginning with a commercial for the S400 Hybrid campaign.
 In 2013, American Airlines debuted a television commercial titled "Change is in the Air," featuring Hamm's voice-over.
 Hamm is an American Airlines frequent flier and his Mad Men character Don Draper often spoke of aspiring to win such accounts as American Airlines.
 Hamm has also appeared in several commercials in an ongoing ad campaign for H&R Block income tax services.
 He also appears in ongoing ads in Canada for SkipTheDishes.
 In January 2022 he appeared on an Apple TV+ ad titled "Everyone but Jon Hamm" showcasing the streaming service's wide array of A-list actresses and actors participating in original Apple productions.
 Also in 2022, Hamm was featured in a series of TV commercials for Progressive Insurance as having an off-and-on relationship with spokesperson Flo.